3DCoded/3MS/docs/guides/generator.md

 #### TMC Drivers

 For each stepper you selected, the script will ask you which TMC driver to use.
 For the SKR Mini E3 V3, there is only one option: TMC2209.

+!!! tip "No TMC Drivers?"
+    If you don't want to use TMC drivers in your configuration, pass the `--no-tmc` parameter:

+    ```sh
+    python3 generator.py --no-tmc
+    ```

 ![](generator05.png)